Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 ## Messages

 You can send messages depending on status changes of specific states.
 The messages can be defined by yourself.
+These messages always transferred to datapoint "message_text".

 <img src="https://github.com/Homemade-Disaster/ioBroker.netatmo-energy/raw/master/docs/img/messages_en.png" alt="settingsAPI" width="70%"/>